 May 30, 2025

-The local development of solar, wind, storage, and green hydrogen energy currently faces a major hurdle: there are few specialized professionals in these areas, and the educational offering is still incipient.
+The local development of solar, wind, storage, and green hydrogen energy currently faces an obstacle: there are few professionals specialized in this field, and the training offered is incipient.

-According to Natalia Martini, Director of Workforce Training Systems at CirculaHR of Fundación Chile, the talent shortage in renewable energy “represents a major obstacle for the advancement of projects in key sectors such as solar, wind, energy storage, and green hydrogen,” and she warns that this shortage negatively impacts various stages—from planning through to project operation and maintenance.
-“In particular, the high turnover rate of professionals, with an average tenure of just 1.2 years in the sector, hinders the continuity and stability of work teams,” says Martini.
-She also notes that the growing presence of multinational companies “has raised and diversified competency requirements,” which further limits the availability of qualified personnel.
+For Natalia Martini, Director of Talent and Work Capabilities at CircularHR at Fundación Chile, the shortage of talent in renewable energy “represents a significant obstacle to the advancement of projects in key sectors such as solar, wind, energy storage, and green hydrogen,” and warns that this negatively impacts various stages, from project planning to operation and maintenance.
+“In particular, the high turnover of professionals, with an average tenure of just 1.2 years in the sector, hampers the continuity and stability of work teams,” says Martini.
+Furthermore, she asserts that the growing participation of multinational companies “has raised and diversified skill requirements,” further limiting the availability of qualified personnel.

 Opportunities

-In response to this scenario, both companies and academic institutions have begun to implement strategies “to strengthen the training of new professionals and upskill those already in the field, especially in technical roles critical for the energy transition,” says Alejandro Cabezas, Senior Manager of the Energy Division at Michael Page.
-In his view, while the country has a limited number of specialists in this area, today’s professionals are “better trained and possess more technical knowledge,” enabling them not only to face this transition more solidly but also to position Chile as a reference point for other markets.
+In response to this scenario, both companies and academia have begun implementing strategies “to strengthen the training of new professionals and train existing ones, especially in key technical roles for the energy transition,” says Alejandro Cabezas, Senior Manager of Michael Page’s Energy Division.
+In his opinion, although the country has a limited number of specialists in this area, today it has “more qualified professionals with greater technical knowledge,” which allows it not only to face this transition more solidly, but also to position itself as a benchmark for other emerging markets.

-An example of this is the implementation in 2023 and 2024 of three training programs focused on green hydrogen specialization, promoted by Corfo in coordination with the Strategic Committee for the Green Hydrogen Action Plan.
-These programs aim to enhance specialization in wind, solar photovoltaic, and storage technologies.
-According to data provided by Corfo, while two of the programs are still under development, the courses on solar plant operation and maintenance and wind farm installation and assembly have already graduated 99 and 103 participants, respectively.
+An example of this is the implementation, in 2023 and 2024, of three training programs for competitiveness in the field of green hydrogen, promoted by Corfo in coordination with the Strategic Committee for the Green Hydrogen Action Plan.
+These programs offered specialized courses in wind, solar photovoltaic, and environmental assessment technologies.
+Data provided by Corfo show that, although some of them are still under development or closed, to date, the courses on the operation and maintenance of solar plants and the installation and assembly of wind farms have a total of 99 and 103 graduates, respectively.